jayengracio/gamedev-2d-spaceshooter-project/README.md

-# GameDev_Assignment1
-COMP30540 Assignment 1 2022
+# Game Development Assignment 1: 2D-Game 2022

 ## Built using Java 1.8 and IntelliJ